apache/metron/metron-stellar/stellar-zeppelin/README.md

 Currently, you need to manually install the Stellar Interpreter in Zeppelin.
 In the future this step could be automated by the Metron Mpack.

 To install the Stellar Interpreter in your Apache Zeppelin installation, follow these instructions.
-This is excerpted directly from the [Zeppelin docs](https://zeppelin.apache.org/docs/latest/development/writingzeppelininterpreter.html#install-your-interpreter-binary).
+This is paraphrased from the [Zeppelin docs](https://zeppelin.apache.org/docs/latest/development/writingzeppelininterpreter.html#install-your-interpreter-binary).

+1. Build and install Metron.
+Metron and its dependencies will be retrieved from your local Maven repository.

+    ```
+    cd $METRON_HOME
+    mvn clean install -DskipTests
+    ```

 1. If you do not already have Zeppelin installed, [download and unpack Apache Zeppelin](https://zeppelin.apache.org/download.html).
 The directory in which you unpack Zeppelin will be referred to as `$ZEPPELIN_HOME`.

 1. If Zeppelin was already installed, make sure that it is not running.

-1. Create a directory for the Stellar interpreter.
+1. Create a settings directory for the Stellar interpreter.

     ```
     mkdir $ZEPPELIN_HOME/interpreter/stellar
+    cat <<EOF > $ZEPPELIN_HOME/interpreter/stellar/interpreter-setting.json
+    [
+      {
+        "group": "Metron",
+        "name": "Stellar",
+        "className": "org.apache.metron.stellar.zeppelin.StellarInterpreter",
+        "properties": {
+        }
+      }
+    ]
+    EOF
     ```

 1. Create a Zeppelin Site file.